 About the work

-"My work reveals the underbellies of the American consciousness.
+Ultimately, my work reveals the underbellies of the American consciousness.
 The moral quandaries that arise through forays of desire, seduction, violence and power.
 A perpetual state of warfare that wages on, hidden by promises of candy-coated fairy tales and infinite bouts of pleasure.
-The emotional landscape which yearns for more and is never satisfied.
+The emotional landscape which yearns for more and is never satisfied by stones of emptiness.

 About the artist

-Priya Nadkarni has shown her work in both solo and group exhibitions at spaces such as the Kimmel Center Galleries at NYU, Jersey City Museum, Cuchifritos Gallery NYC, Zimmerli Art Museum, Concordia College, and the School of the Art Institute in Chicago.
+Priya Nadkarni Green has shown her work in both solo and group exhibitions at spaces such as the Kimmel Center Galleries at NYU, Jersey City Museum, Cuchifritos Gallery NYC, Zimmerli Art Museum, Concordia College, and the School of the Art Institute in Chicago.
 She is a recipient of the international Elizabeth Greenshields Foundation Grant as well as a fellowship from the University of Massachusetts, and was a 2013 artist-in-residence at the Blue Mountain Center.
 She received her MFA in Painting from University of Massachusetts Amherst and her BFA in Printmaking from Rutgers University.
-Priya is originally from New Jersey and currently lives in Springfield, MA.
+Priya is currently based in Springfield, MA where she lives and has her studio.